coco-team/cocoSim-deprecated/README.md

 An assertion can be inserted in a Simulink model using two kind of
 annotations:

-+ System annotation: double clic on the background of the `Observer` block (while open) and write the annotation.
++ System annotation: double click on the background of the `Observer` block (while open) and write the annotation.
 + Inport block annotation: right clic on an inport block > "Properties..." and "Block Annotation".
 You can then write the assertions in the provided